lkauer/personal-website/README.md

 # personal-website

+This project is a simple structure to create a personal website.

 ## Run

-On bash console : $ flask run
+On bash console :
+$ flask run